Resources for Seniors in Need

 - Don’t wait till your guests arrive or you are bringing your patient home from the hospital to arrange for equipment.
 You want it at the house and ready to go.

 - You don’t have to reserve items, but it may be best to call and make sure they have the item you need available to borrow.
-You can reserve an item a bit ahead of time, but pick it up a couple of days before you need it.
+You can reserve an item a bit ahead of time but pick it up a couple of days prior to when you need it.

 – See the Support Groups page in each month of Sun Rays magazine.